alxmrs/website/src/cv.md

 - Built core dialog engine for an Android Voice-UX.
 This allows our blind and low-vision users to pair Bluetooth devices, call a remote assistant, and rate call experiences conversationally. _(Java 8)_
 - Created a visual-question-answer research prototype for an NSF grant.
 The system used real-time object detection and rule-based NLP to investigate assistive user experiences for blind and low vision people. _(Tensorflow, OpenCV, YOLO)_
-- Technical lead for prototype of indoor navigation system based on Open Structure-from-Motion, Android, and ArcGIS.
+- Technical lead for prototype of indoor navigation system using computer vision _(OpenSfM, ArcGIS)_.
 - Trained and productionized a mobile USD currency classifier model to help blind users identify paper bills. _(Tensorflow, Android, MobileNet, Firebase MLKit)_
+- Created an image tagging game to label integral internal datasets. _(Spring Boot, Vue.js, Typescript)_
-- Led agile rituals such as daily stand-ups, sprint planning meetings, and retrospectives.
+- Led agile rituals such as daily stand-ups, sprint planning meetings, and retrospectives; started a machine-learning brownbag lunch series.

 <cv-section>